In 1992 she started working in the parallel computing group of the newly founded CRS4 on the parallelisation of molecular dynamics codes.

-From May 1999 she is researcher in the Fuel Cell Area at CRS4 working on molecular dynamics simulations of proton conducting membranes and on the development of finite volume codes for electrochemistry.
+Since May 1999, she has been an expert researcher in the Fuel Cells area of CRS4, working on molecular dynamics simulations of proton-conducting membranes and the development of a finite volume code for electrochemical systems.

-In May 2006 she begins working on proteins' structure and dynamic in the Bioinformatics group at CRS4.
-In the same year she got her Master in Bionformatics with a thesis on the large scale protein-protein docking.
+In May 2006, she moved to the Bioinformatics group at CRS4, where she worked on protein structure and dynamics.
+In the same year, she obtained a master's degree in Bionformatics with a thesis on large-scale protein-protein docking.

 Since the beginning of 2010, she has been a member of the AGCT group at CRS4, where she worked on data analysis for case-control studies on genetic diseases.